-Craft Reconsidered: The Noble Life hosted by The Juanita Craft Foundation and The Texas State Conference of NAACP Branches will be conducted June 5-7 2014 in Dallas.
-Check back here for additional program details and Eventbrite registration beginning April 15, 2014.
+Craft Reconsidered: The Noble Life hosted by The Juanita Craft Foundation and The Texas State Conference of NAACP Branches will be conducted this Autumn in Dallas.
+Check back here for dates, program details and Eventbrite registration beginning July 15, 2014.
 This symposium brings together individuals from political, civic, labor and faith organizations to provide vivid, first-person insights into working with Juanita Craft and her contemporaries in conjunction with historians and journalists providing commentary and perspective.

-The Craft Reconsidered weekend of fellowship and exploration begins with a dinner program on Thursday evening, June 5.
+The Craft Reconsidered weekend of fellowship and exploration begins with a dinner program on Thursday evening.
 The fascinating history and contemporary ramifications of the Smith v Allwright (April 3 1944), Sweatt v Painter (June 5 1950) and McLaurin v Oklahoma (June 5 1950) Supreme Court rulings which set the stage for Brown v Topeka (May 17 1954) will be addressed.
-Juanita Craft and her peers in the Texas State Conference of NAACP Branches were deeply involved in these cases crafted by Thurgood Marshall and the Legal Defense Fund.
+Juanita Craft, W.J.
+Durham, A. Maceo Smith and their peers in the Texas State Conference of NAACP Branches were deeply involved in these cases crafted by Thurgood Marshall and the Legal Defense Fund.

-The formal symposium will commence the next day, Saturday June 7th, from 8:45 am – 11:15 am at The Adolphus Hotel with The Craft of Politics:“We will change this!”, a moderated roundtable comprised of former and current political and appointed officeholders and executive staff members who worked directly with Juanita Craft in the political sphere.
+The formal symposium will commence the next day, Saturday from 8:45 am – 11:15 am with The Craft of Politics:“We will change this!”, a moderated roundtable comprised of former and current political and appointed officeholders and executive staff members who worked directly with Juanita Craft in the political sphere.
 A panel of journalists, historians and political scientists will provide commentary.

 Noted historian Bruce A. Glasrud will deliver the keynote presentation at the luncheon from 11:45 am – 1:00 pm addressing “Anti-Black Violence in 20th Century Texas”.